"Emigrate with Confidence"

-The Signalling and Communications Engineer’s Guide For Emigrating to Australia
+For a Signalling and Communications Engineer Emigrating to Australia

 Welcome to our guide on the Australian skills assessment process for a Signalling and Communications Engineer.
 Before we examine the skills required to be recognised as a Signalling and Communications Engineer it may be helpful to explain that the skills assessment is the first step of the emigration process.
 The skills Assessment of a Signalling and Communications Engineer determines their eligibility to emigrate and the visa options available.
 Ultimately, it will affect their employment opportunities once they are in Australia.